Manic Street Preachers: "Motown Junk" to The Holy Bible (1991–1994)

+The group's second album, 1993's Gold Against the Soul, had a more grunge-influenced sound.
+It was released to mixed reviews but performed well, reaching number 8 in the UK.
+The band stated that the choice to work with Dave Eringa again was important for this album.
 The band have described Gold Against the Soul as their least favourite album and the period surrounding the album as being the most unfocused of their career.
-The band's vocalist and guitarist James Dean Bradfield has said "All we wanted to do was go under the corporate wing.
+Bradfield said: "All we wanted to do was go under the corporate wing.
 We thought we could ignore it but you do get affected."